 How to exchange

 You can get “Exchange Order” at the time of purchasing.
 It is not an actual pass but a voucher.
 You have to exchange for an actual pass after you arrive in Japan.
 The validity of exchange order is three month from the date of issue.
 The pass will never be sold out.
-So don’t buy it too early.

 When you turn in the pass, you can choose the first day of use within one month from this day.
-And you will receive the actual pass with stamped that shows the start and finish dates.
-So technically the earliest day to purchase the exchange order is four month prior to your first day of use.

 Nozomi (=のぞみ) / Mizuho (=みずほ) on Tokaido, Sanyo and Kyushu Shinkansen

-Time of travelling between Tokyo and Shin Osaka — 3 hours by Hikari / 2.5 hours by Nozomi
+Trip time between Tokyo and Shin Osaka — 3 hours by Hikari / 2.5 hours by Nozomi

 *There are some more trips of both Hikari and Nozomi in peak hours.